rsta2/circle-docs/docs/basic-system-services/direct-memory-access.rst

 * DREQSourceSPIRX
 * DREQSourceUARTRX

-.. cpp:function:: void CDMAChannel::SetupIOWrite (u32 nIOAddress, const void *pSource, size_t nLength, TDREQ DREQ)
+.. cpp:function:: void CDMAChannel::SetupIOWrite (uintptr nIOAddress, const void *pSource, size_t nLength, TDREQ DREQ)

 	Setup a DMA write transfer to the I/O port ``nIOAddress`` from ``pSource`` with length ``nLength``. ``DREQ`` paces the transfer to these devices: